bcgsc/pori/docs/demo.md

 ![report listing](./images/pori-demo-ipr-click-row.png)

 By clicking on a row in the above table you will be brought to the corresponding reports main summary page.
-The different sections of the report can be navigated via the right-hand side bar.
+Once in the report view, the different sections of the report can be navigated via the right-hand side bar.

 ![report summary](./images/pori-demo-ipr-report-summary.png)